crocs-muni/open-source-development-course/2021-spring/assignments.md

 # Homework assignments

-The course has one homework assignment.
+The course has one homework.

-## 1: Open-source licenses (deadline TBD)
+## 1: Open-source licenses (deadline 19.05.2021)

 Prove a basic knowledge of licencing.
 Submit the short report in a text file `hw01.txt` to the homework vault in the information system.